psnider/logging-emitter/README.md

 # logging-emitter
 ## Summary
-This module logs events emitted by an EventEmitter.
+This module creates an EventEmitter that logs emitted events.
 It also adds a function to emit an event asynchronously, using process.nextTick().

 This module was written in TypeScript,